Vigneshwaran-1/PROMPT-ENGINEERING/README.md

 2. Focusing on Generative AI architectures. (like transformers).
 3. Generative AI applications.
 4. Generative AI impact of scaling in LLMs.
+5. Explain about LLM and how it is build.

 # Algorithm: Step 1: Define Scope and Objectives
 1.1 Identify the goal of the report (e.g., educational, research, tech overview)